 Studies show that 65% of visitors want to see your contact information once they hit your homepage.
 Readily available contact information improves user experience because it assures prospective customers that you’re legitimate and builds trust that they’ll be able to reach you when they need help.

-Have a dedicated Contact page on your website where you list your address, phone number, and email.
+Have a dedicated Contact page on your website design where you list your address, phone number, and email.
 Include a contact form to encourage people to reach out and share their information with you.

-Add contact information in other places around your site too.
+Add contact information in other places around your website design too.
 Putting your phone number in your main navigation, for example, makes it easy for customers and prospects to reach you from the second they hit your site.
 Your footer is also a great place to repeat the business’s name, address, and phone number.

 Live chat is also exploding in popularity, and research shows that it increases user satisfaction.
 Consider adding a live chat plugin to your site to offer immediate support.

-Your website only has seconds to make a good impression – don’t waste those precious seconds with slow-loading pages.
+Your website design only has seconds to make a good impression – don’t waste those precious seconds with slow-loading pages.
 People are impatient, and according to Google most won’t wait more than 3 seconds for a page to load.

 Especially with the rise of mobile devices, page load speed is more important than ever.
 As of July 2018, it’s now a ranking factor for mobile searches.
 So slow pages don’t just affect user experience, they can actually hurt your search engine rankings.

-Responsive (aka mobile-friendly) design is no longer an option.
+Responsive (aka mobile-friendly) website design is no longer an option.
 It’s a requirement.
 60% of all Google searches are done on mobile devices – and that number is only continuing to rise.

 Like it or not, more and more of your visitors will be browsing your website on their phones and tablets.
 Your website experience needs to be just as good – if not better – on mobile as it is on desktop.